Healthedata1/MyNotebooks/Summary-maker/us-core-organization-summary.md

    - which should have a  string value  in `Organization.address.postalCode`

 ### Summary of the Must Support Requirements
-1. One or more EndpointReferences  in `Organization.endpoint`
+1. One or more Endpoint References  in `Organization.endpoint`

 ### Summary of Constraints
 1. The organization SHALL at least have a name or an identifier, and possibly more than one